K-PaaS/application-platform-guide-eng/install/application_platform/bosh.md

 <table>
 <tr>
 <td>aws-vars.yml</td>
-<td>The file for varialbe setting to be applied when installing BOSH in a AWS environment</td>
+<td>The file for variable setting to be applied when installing BOSH in a AWS environment</td>
 </tr>
 <tr>
 <td>openstack-vars.yml</td>
-<td>The file for varialbe setting to be applied when installing BOSH in a OpenStack environment</td>
+<td>The file for variable setting to be applied when installing BOSH in a OpenStack environment</td>
 </tr>
 <tr>
 <td>vsphere-vars.yml</td>
-<td>The file for varialbe setting to be applied when installing BOSH in a vSphere environment</td>
+<td>The file for variable setting to be applied when installing BOSH in a vSphere environment</td>
 </tr>
 <tr>
 <td>deploy-aws.sh</td>